RLNT/.github/CONTRIBUTING.md

 The issue tracker is the preferred method to report bugs and request features.

 It serves two purposes:
-1. structuring the contributions into logic aspects
+1. structuring the contributions into logical aspects
 2. keeping the community involved in what's going on

 Please respect the following restrictions: